eerkela/bertrand/README.rst

    readily detected from example data, even if those data are non-homogenous or not supported by existing numpy/pandas functionality.
-This can be customized in the same way as the type specification mini-language, and is more robust than simply checking an array's ``dtype`` field.
+This can be customized in the same way as the type specification mini-language, and is more robust than simply checking an array's ``.dtype`` field.
 Users can even work with ``dtype: object`` arrays without losing confidence in their results.
 *  **A suite of conversions** covering 9 of the most commonly-encountered data
    types: *boolean*, *integer*, *floating point*, *complex*, *decimal*